FNafisa/damaged_cars_detector/README.md

-damaged_cars_detector
+damaged_cars_detector:
-deep learning project about examining images of cars and detect the their damages
+deep learning project about examining images of cars and detect their damages

 # Damaged Cars Detector